Capas Tarlac NRTF

 odtpd@charter.net

 My name is HMC Tim McCracken (Ret) - I was there in the "Multi-Purpose" Building in 1982.
 How can I not forget Capas - I met my wife there and we are still happily married after all these years.
-I retired in 1992 after "Desret Storm" and am currently a Production Planner Scheduler for the worlds largest slot machine manufacturer.
+I retired in 1992 after "Desert Storm" and am currently a Production Planner Scheduler for the worlds largest slot machine manufacturer.
 If you remember me - drop me a line.

 Posted 8-29-04